PREP SYSTEM TO EASILY CREATE RPMs

 First we need to install all the packages necessary to start building RPM packages (as root):

-- OPTIONAL: Create a custom user specifically for packaging.
-Good idea especially for not accidentally leaking your private keys to the world. (as root)
+Create a custom user specifically for packaging.
+Good idea especially for not accidentally leaking your private keys to the world.
+Do the following as root:

 Mock will create a fake build chroot and start chugging away at installing dependencies and then fire off the build.
 If it fails, fix what is broken in the SPEC and rebuild the SRPM and then rerun mock.
 A package built on EL should build on Fedora but this is not guaranteed without some edits, and vice-versa.
 Easiest method if you are building for both is to have two separate user accounts with separate SPEC files.